CORONAVIRUS (COVID-19) EMERGENCY PLAN FOR BISHOP’S FUNERAL HOME

 - Our staff are making environmental cleaning procedures top priority at our funeral home.

 - With the permission of next of kin of the deceased, systems will be put into place to make available Celebration of Life events electronically over the internet.
-This may be beneficial for family members who may not be able to travel to New Brunswick for the service.
+This may be beneficial for family members who may not be able to travel within or to New Brunswick for the service.

 - We encourage the use of our online guestbooks for condolence messages to the family.